 Here's a snapshot of this new Baqsimi product, including cost and what's ahead for the glucagon market:

 - Ready-to-Use Dispenser: This is a 3 mg dose of glucagon that's for a single use, housed in a compact, portable, ready-to-use plastic dispenser.
 The full dose is used up upon acting, so this doesn't allow for mini-dosing (which is not yet FDA OK'd, but done by many patients off-label using traditional injectable glucagon).
+Interestingly, the dispenser is actually developed by Illinois-based company AptarGroup, which maufacturers this Unidose Device for multiple powder-form drugs beyond just glucagon and diabetes.

 - Dosing: The dispenser tip is inserted into a nostril and you press/squeeze a small plunger on the bottom of the device to release the foxed dose of glucagon dry powder into the nose.
 That glucagon is then absorbed into the nasal cavity lining, where it starts working immediately.
 No inhaling, sniffing, or deep-breathing is required -- especially important if the PWD (person with diabetes) is unconscious or not fully aware of what's happening.
 See Lilly's online instruction guide here.